ginozambe/sql_life_expectancy/README.md

 ## 5 Questions answered by the SQL queries

 1. Which Country has seen their Life Expectancy increase the most?
-3. Average Life Expectancy globally year by year
+3. What is the Average Life Expectancy globally year on year?
-3. Correlation between life expectancy and GDP
+3. What is the Correlation between life expectancy and GDP?
-4. Compare High GDP Country Life Expectancy to Low GDP Countries Life Expectancy
+4. How does High GDP Countries Life Expectancy compare to Low GDP Countries Life Expectancy?
-5. Compare Developed Countries Life Expectancy to Developing Countries Life Expectancy
+5. How does Developed Countries Life Expectancy compare to Developing Countries Life Expectancy?

 # Tools Used